 What to Pack

 Swimming with dolphins, boat excursions or simply lounging by the pool – Madeira is full of exquisite outdoor experiences.
-Whether or not you actually go into the water, this Balmain Intarsia Knitted Bodysuit is a sleek and luxe one-piece that will have heads turning with ease.
-As with everything in Porto Cervo, glamor speaks volumes, so embellish with these Sansoeurs 18-Karat Gold Diamond Earrings, whereas if you find yourself heading to one of many nearby drink establishments for a cocktail or two, you can easily dress the bodysuit up with the matching Balmain Pleated Crinkled Maxi Skirt, Metallic-Trimmed Leather Pumps, and Striped Leather Shoulder Bag.
-Check out our Style Sheet to the Mediterranean for a detailed breakdown of all-things fashion.
+Whether or not you actually go into the water, this Marysia Palm Springs Swimsuit is a sleek and luxe one-piece that will have heads turning with ease.
+Renowned for its classic shape, scooped neckline and plunging back, the swimsuit will have you feeling stylish, while the quick-drying stretch fabric means you will also be comfortable at all times.
+As with everything in Madeira, glamor speaks volumes, so embellish with these Sansoeurs 18-Karat Gold Diamond Earrings.